victorwallsten/rts-utils/README.md

 * [default-makefile](default-makefile): A makefile for the default project.
 * [gen-rts-makefile](gen-rts-makefile): A makefile generator for the project.
 * [scripts](scripts): Scripts for communicating with the MD407 via the terminal.

-## TODO
-* Instructions for building and using the makefile generator.